cerberustesting/cerberus-core/images/README.md

 [Cerberus](http://www.cerberus-testing.org/) is an user-friendly automated testing framework.

-Here you will find Ceberus Docker images.
+Here you will find Cerberus Docker images.

 ## Available images